 The specs and the number of vans do not clear indicate that Apple is working on its own autonomous driving system, but the sensors installed on the van are definitely enough to create a map for driverless cars.

-The biggest argument against this hypothesis as of today is number of vans.
+The biggest argument against this hypothesis as of today is the number of vans.
 In order to capture all needed road network only in the US, Apple would need at least 100 vans driving around for 2 years.
-On the other hand when you have $150 billion in cash reserves you can do what ever you want.
+On the other hand, when you have $150 billion in cash reserves, you can do what ever you want.

 Some sources report that Apple is working on a project called “Titan” which is a code name for the company’s electric or autonomous car.
 Like with any Apple rumor, you’re never too sure what to believe.
 The iCar rumor isn’t a new one though.
 In a May 2012 interview Mickey Drexler, who had a seat at Apple’s board of Directors, said that Steve Jobs wanted to rethink the automotive industry before his death.

 In fact, Apple may be working on it’s own car but it may never see the light of day.
 Apple, like many other tech giants such as Google, have potentially hundreds of secret projects that don’t make it to market.